AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

       ![Workspace Button After](assets/create-analytics-workspace/wknd-button-after.png)

 1. You can notice the Button Id metric that contained the button id of a Call to Action (CTA) button is now replaced with a corresponding name provided in the Classification Template.
 1. Let's compare the Analytics Workspace table to the WKND Home page and understand the CTA Button click count and its analysis.
-Based on the workspace freeform table data, it is clear that 22 times users have clicked on the **SKI NOW** button and four times for the WKND Home Page Camping in Western Australia **Read More** button.
+Based on the workspace freeform table data, it is clear that 22 times users have clicked the **SKI NOW** button and four times for the WKND Home Page Camping in Western Australia **Read More** button.

     ![CTA Report](assets/create-analytics-workspace/workspace-report-buttons-wknd.png)